-An undergraduate or graduate student that is admitted to the University of Saskatchewan for the purpose of engaging in an approved plan of research with a faculty supervisor.
+An individual who has been undergraduate or graduate student that is admitted to the University of Saskatchewan as an undergraduate or graduate student for the purpose of engaging in an approved plan of research with a faculty supervisor.
 Visiting research students are not assessed tuition, will not be enrolled in any credit course work, and are registered at the university for a period not exceeding six months in any 12 month period.

-Year in Progress
+Year in Progress-Program